dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 #### Yes, This Is The Way: 道 =~ Road =~ Dharma

-> This is a 3D Graff of the Kanji for the Dharma.
-It is literally The
+> This is a 3D Graff of the Kanji for the
-> Way.
+> Dharma[^my-own-approach-to-art].
+It is literally The Way.
+See the
+> footnotes for more information on the approach I would take to my
+> own art if I were ever permitted to achieve anything in America.

 ![3D Graffiti of "The Ways"](/img/posts/2018-02-14-to-catch-a-butterfly-epistemic-miracles-of-serendipity/3d-kanji-dou.jpg)